czarex/PropertyManagement/README.md

 How to install:
 1. Create a new Mysql Database in phpmyadmin
 2. Unzip ziped file to htdocs directory in xampp or www directory in wamp
+3. Import database.sql into your new database
-3. Go to application > config , and edit the following files to meet up with your database and url credentials database.php and config.php
+4. Go to application > config , and edit the following files to meet up with your database and url credentials database.php and config.php
-4. Visit your installation url e.g http://localhosts/propertymanager
+5. Visit your installation url e.g http://localhosts/propertymanager

 Incase you need help, kindly write to: adex1maths@gmail.com